Eastern Amateur

-The Eastern Amateur is an annual amateur golf tournament.
-It has been played at Elizabeth Manor Golf and Country Club in Portsmouth, Virginia since 1957; the only exceptions were in 1977 when it was played at Sleepy Hole Golf Course in Suffolk, Virginia and in 1999 when it was played at nearby Bide-A-Wee Golf Course in Portsmouth during renovations at Elizabeth Manor.
+The Eastern Amateur was an annual amateur golf tournament from 1957 to 2025.
+It was played at Elizabeth Manor Golf and Country Club in Portsmouth, Virginia; the only exceptions were in 1977 when it was played at Sleepy Hole Golf Course in Suffolk, Virginia and in 1999 when it was played at nearby Bide-A-Wee Golf Course in Portsmouth during renovations at Elizabeth Manor.
+It was last played in 2025.